shazahm1/disable-updates-manager/Readme.txt

 == Changelog ==
 = 4.1.10 =
-* Uploaded version 4.1.10 on GitHub.
+* Uploaded version 4.1.10 on <a target="_blank" href="https://github.com/Websiteguy/disable-updates-manager">GitHub</a>.
-* Fixed error code "Warning: call_user_func_array() expects parameter 1 to be a valid callback, class 'Disable_Updates' does not have a method 'plugin_unblock_link' in D:\wamp\www\myWpSite\wp-includes\plugin.php on line 470".
+* Fixed error code "Warning: call_user_func_array() expects parameter 1 to be a valid callback, class 'Disable_Updates' does not have a method 'plugin_unblock_link' in .../wp-includes/plugin.php on line 470".
-* Updated website address to <a href="www.devwpp.wordpress.com">devwpp.wordpress.com</a>
+* Updated website address to <a target="_blank" href="http://devwpp.wordpress.com/">devwpp.wordpress.com</a>
 * Changed official name to devWPP in all files.
-* Changed some notes in the code.

 = 4.1.0 =
 * <strong>BIG:</strong> code clean-up (moved code, fixed code, etc.). - Thanks <a href="https://github.com/Websiteguy/disable-updates-manager/pull/4">GitHub Pull Request</a> and other help!!!